"He who fears loss has already been beaten"

 Alex is the EQP for the Rexburg 2nd Ward.
 He portrayed Joseph of Egypt for the Church of Jesus Christ of Latter Day Saints' Life of Jesus Christ vides, including "The Nativity".

-He was East Coast Judo champion (brown belt) and co-captain of a state championship wrestling team.
+He was East Coast Judo champion (brown belt) and a rotating co-captain of a state championship wrestling team.
 He won his division in the 2021 Rigby Lake Triathlon.
 He has trained under Olympic coaches, international referees, and with multiple other Olympians, including Rhonda Rousey.

 Ryan Christenson has studied martial arts since 2004 and has black belts in Freestyle Karate, Goshin Karate and Superfoot System.
 In 2014 he began teaching Freestyle Karate at BYU Idaho and continues to teach both Goshin Karate and Freestyle Karate.
 He has trained under Bill “Superfoot” Wallace who was an undefeated middleweight kickboxing champion, movie star, and legend in the martial arts world.
 Ryan strives to help others develop good technique in karate.